Harry Hooper (footballer, born 1910): Sheffield United

 After making eight further league appearances for Nelson, Hooper was signed by First Division side Sheffield United.
 He moved along with half-back Harry Tordoff for a combined transfer fee of £750.
 On his arrival at United Hooper he became a regular at left-back, but in 1933 he switched to right-back and became first choice in that position until 1939, missing very few games.
 Hooper went on to play for Sheffield United for 17 years, scoring 10 goals in 269 league matches for the club.
 Hooper was made captain in 1935 and captained the side as they lost 0–1 to Arsenal in the 1936 FA Cup Final.
 Suffering an injury towards the end of the 1938–39 season he missed a lengthy run of games for the first time.
 Following the outbreak of World War II he joined the Royal Army Ordnance Corps and rarely played for United again, although he did make guest appearances for Portsmouth, Hartlepools United and Huddersfield Town.
 Following the cessation of hostilities, Hooper did briefly return to United's first team during the 1945–46 season but drifted out of contention and played out the remainder of his time at Bramall Lane in United's reserves.
 He left United having played 300 times, scoring eleven goals.

 Hartlepools United

 In July 1947, Hooper signed for Hartlepools United on a permanent basis and went on to make 66 league appearances for them, scoring 4 goals.

 Coaching career

-Hartlepool released Hooper at the end of the 1949–50 season, and appointed him to the role of assistant trainer and coach.
+Hartlepools released Hooper at the end of the 1949–50 season, and appointed him to the role of assistant trainer and coach.
 He moved on to an assistant trainer post at West Ham United in November 1950.
 In October 1957, he was appointed manager of Halifax Town, and spent almost five seasons in charge of the club before leaving in April 1962.